 are frustrated or confused about the complex matters involved in getting their homes rebuilt or repaired.

 Communication has broken down with your insurer or EQC.

 If this is you, call RAS on (03) 379 7027 or 0800 777 299 to start the simple three-step process.

 Call the Residential Advisory Service on (03) 379 7027 or 0800 777 299.
 We’ll ask about your circumstances to find out how we can help and connect you to a broker.

 A broker will contact you to discuss your circumstances and will find out more from you about where you are in the repair and rebuild process.
 Brokers can get specialist support for your situation.
 Eg technical or legal advice.

 - Step 3

-If your situation is complex, you may have a multi-party meeting to clarify your issues and help find a solution.
+If you think it would be helpful brokers can call a round-table meeting with relevant parties to clarify your issues and help find a solution.